Priyamvada Natarajan: Education

 Natarajan has undergraduate degrees in physics and mathematics from M.I.T (1986-1991).
 She was awarded a Master of Science from the Program in Science, Technology & Society at the Massachusetts Institute of Technology, Cambridge, MA (1991-1994).
-She continued for a Ph.D. programme and started researching on the history and philosophy of life focussing on cosmology.
+She continued for a Ph.D. programme and started researching on the history and philosophy of science focussing on cosmology.
 After three years she met German astronomer Martin Schwarzschild who understood her capacity in astronomy and persuaded her to change her study to theoretical astrophysics.
 She later recalled: "I never really went back to finish that first PhD!"

 With the Isaac Newton Fellowship from the University of Cambridge, Natarajan moved to England for a fresh doctoral course to work with Martin Rees at the Institute of Astronomy, on supermassive black holes.
 She received a Ph.D. degree in 1998.
 There she was a member of Trinity College and was elected to a Title A Research Fellowship that she held from 1997 to 2003.
 She was the first woman astrophysicist elected as a Fellow at Trinity College.
 Prior to going to Yale, she was a visiting postdoctoral fellow at the Canadian Institute for Theoretical Astrophysics in Toronto, Canada.

 Career

 Natarajan joined the faculty of Yale University in 2000 and later promoted to professor of astronomy and physics.
 She had served as Chair of the National Astronomy and Astrophysics Advisory Committee that advises NASA, NSF and DoE; as Chair of the Division of Astrophysics of the American Physical Society.
 As of 2024, she was a Joseph S. and Sophia S. Fruton Professor and Chair of Astronomy.
 As of 2025, she is director of the Franke Program in Science and the Humanities.

-Research areas
+Natarajan held a Whitney Humanities Fellowship at Yale (2006–2007) and was the Emeline Conland Bigelow Fellow at the Radcliffe Institute for Advanced Study at Harvard (2008–2009).
+She was awarded a Guggenheim Fellowship in 2009.

-Natarajan has done extensive work in the following fields:
+Research